merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

-In previous articles we have considered: Main Options and Single Mode Options of the Multi-Warehouse Magento module.
-This article deals with Multiple Mode Options.
+In previous articles we have considered: Main Options and Single Mode Options for the Multi-Warehouse Magento module.
+This article deals with the Multiple Mode Options.

 ![System - Configuration - Catalog - Warehouses - Multiple Mode Options](System_Configuration_Catalog_Warehouses_MultipleModeOptions.png)